UniversityOfHelsinkiCS/palaute/documentation/configuration.md

 ### Client

 Client configuration is slightly more involved.
-A global `CONFIG` object is polyfilled at build time using the webpack DefinePlugin (see `config-overrides.js`).
+A global `CONFIG` object is populated at build time using the webpack DefinePlugin (see `config-overrides.js`).

 Currently this means that all config values are shipped in the build, which may not be desirable.